 Personnel reporting to the Academy must meet minimum U.S. Navy Physical Readiness Program standards as described in OPNAVINST 6110.1 (series).
 Additionally, students must complete online Primary PME prior to enrollment.
 See "SEA Mandatory Prerequisite" link for more information.

 The SEA student is expected to fully prepare for each course lesson and read all required assignments.
 Learning requires participation and interaction within the discussion boards, resident group rooms and the class as a whole.
 The emphasis of the SEA learning environment stems the experiences of the other students, as well as the facilitated lessons.

 The workload at the SEA is aggressive and challenging for most students.
 The student will be required to balance their workload between written assignments, oral presentations, physical conditioning, reading assignments, and preparation for exams.

 c.
 Discussion Board.

 Students are required to participate in the weekly discussion board.
 This is a learning environment and professional standards are expected.
 Students will refrain from personal attacks on classmates and profanity will not be tolerated.
 Each week questions related to that week’s theme will be posted for discussion.
 Two questions will be selected and the students will be required to answer them and to interact with each other by commenting on their respective answers.

 It is IMPORTANT to participate every week in the discussion.
 Interaction with your fellow classmates and the sharing of ideas and opinions are an integral part of the learning process.
 Students who fall behind on course work including discussion boards and writing assignments may be disenrolled.

 1) Online readings.
 The instructor will provide the required reading for each week

-2) Resident readings.
+2) In-Resident phase.
 The following publications will be provide for the students at

 - Communicating for Results, by Cheryl Hamilton.